phenom4n4n/phen-cogs/tags/README.md

 Parameter: bool, None

-Delete blocks will delete the invocation message if the given payload is true.
-If there is no payload i.e. `{delete}` it will default to true.
+Delete blocks will delete the invocation message if the given parameter is true.
+If there is no parameter i.e. `{delete}` it will default to true.

+**Silent Block**

+Usage: `{silent([bool])`

+Aliases: `silent, silence`

+Payload: None

+Parameter: bool, None

+Silent blocks will make any invoked commands have no response if the given parameter is true.
+A parameter does not need to be passed, it will be silent by default if called.

 **Args Block**